What genre do you write?

 What has been your experience as a self-published, indie author?

-"I wrote the stories burning in me to tell, and it's all my voice without compromise.
-It was an expensive risk, and it was challenging.
+"I wrote stories burning in me to tell, and it's all my voice without compromise.
+It was an expensive risk and challenging.
 However, I learned a lot about the business side, connected with amazing individuals who support and share, and I kept going."

 What kind of challenges?